The Online Compass Museum displays its own collection of some 100

 standard NATO system: it is about half as large and features in

-Examples of navigation boards used by the French Army's divers
+See examples of navigation boards used by the French Forces divers

 Collection of diver compasses, boards